-9.6 FIRE SAFETY
+8.6 FIRE SAFETY

-9.6.1 Residents found in violation of the following fire safety stipulations not only put themselves at risk but also jeopardizes the safety of the entire community.

-9.6.2 Candles/Incense: Candles and/or incense are prohibited in all on-campus housing.

-9.6.3 Combustibles: Combustibles, flammable liquids and substances of any type (e.g., fuel, kerosene, propane, oil, open paints/thinners, Sterno, charcoal) are prohibited.
+- 8 Residents found in violation of the following fire safety stipulations not only put themselves at risk but also jeopardizes the safety of the entire community. - 8 Candles/Incense: Candles and/or incense are prohibited in all on-campus housing. - 8 Combustibles: Combustibles, flammable liquids and substances of any type (e.g., fuel, kerosene, propane, oil, open paints/thinners, Sterno, charcoal) are prohibited.
 Charcoal or gas stoves (e.g. Coleman stoves, Hibachis) and/or lamps, gasoline motors of any type, including motorcycles and mopeds are prohibited.
 Motorcycles and mopeds cannot be kept inside facilities nor directly adjacent to facility entry ways.
 Art students (and others engaged in art projects) may retain small quantities of materials necessary for their work, providing these materials are kept closed when not in use and stored safely in a metal box.
-Deep frying, the cooking of food by submerging in deep fat or oil at a high temperature, is prohibited in all on-campus housing.

-9.6.4 Failure to Evacuate: Immediate evacuation when an alarm sounds is mandatory and re-entry into a building before an alarm is silenced or staff authorization is given is prohibited.

-9.6.5 Fire Safety Equipment: Tampering with, or misuse of fire safety equipment (including automatic door closures, smoke detectors, sprinkler heads, fire-alarm systems, fire-fighting equipment, or building security systems), including the covering or removal of smoke detectors, is illegal and prohibited.

-9.6.6 Other Fire Hazards: The use of extension cords or multi-receptacle outlets with the exception of UL listed power strips with surge protectors is prohibited.
+Deep frying, the cooking of food by submerging in deep fat or oil at a high temperature, is prohibited in all on-campus housing. - 8 Failure to Evacuate: Immediate evacuation when an alarm sounds is mandatory and re-entry into a building before an alarm is silenced or staff authorization is given is prohibited. - 8 Fire Safety Equipment: Intentional fire setting (Arson), tampering with, or misuse of fire safety equipment (includingautomatic door closures, smoke detectors, sprinkler heads, fire-alarm systems, fire-fighting equipment, or building security systems), including the covering or removal of smoke detectors, is illegal and prohibited. - 8 Other Fire Hazards: The use of extension cords or multi-receptacle outlets with the exception of UL listed power strips with surge protectors is prohibited.
 UL listed power strips must be plugged directly into the wall.
-Storing items, including bicycles, in stairwells, hallway areas within the facility, along railings or other structures near the entry to the facility or on outside stairways, is prohibited.

-9.6.7 Hoverboards/Electronic Personal Transportation Vehicles: electronic personal transportation vehicles (e.g., hoverboards, electric bicycles, electric motorcycles, electric scooters, electric skateboards, etc.) that have a high capacity lithium-metal/lithium-ion rechargeable battery, cannot be charged, operated, stored, or used inside residence halls and all other University of Connecticut buildings, including dining halls.
+Storing items, including bicycles, in stairwells, hallway areas within the facility, along railings or other structures near the entry to the facility or on outside stairways, is prohibited. - 8 Hoverboards/Electronic Personal Transportation Vehicles: electronic personal transportation vehicles (e.g., hoverboards, electric bicycles, electric motorcycles, electric scooters, electric skateboards, etc.) that have a high capacity lithium-metal/lithium-ion rechargeable battery, cannot be charged, operated, stored, or used inside residence halls and all other University of Connecticut buildings, including dining halls.

-9.6.8 Decoration Restrictions: Door and wall decorations may not restrict egress or cover more than half of each wall of the living space.
+8.6.8 Decoration Restrictions: Door and wall decorations may not restrict egress or cover more than half of each wall of the living space.
 Tapestries and/or room decorations affixed to or suspended from the ceiling are prohibited.
 Seasonal decorations (ie live trees) are prohibited.

-9.7 FIREARMS, WEAPONS AND DANGEROUS DEVICES
+8.7 FIREARMS, WEAPONS AND DANGEROUS DEVICES